TIBCOSoftware/snappydata/docs/howto/load_data_from_external_data_stores.md

         }

 ** Using SQL to access external RDB tables **
 You can also use plain SQL to access any external RDB using external tables.
-Create external table on RDBMS table and query it directly from SnappyData as described below:
+Create external table on RDBMS table and query it directly from TIBCO ComputeDB as described below:

 ```pre
 snc.sql("drop table if exists external_table")